wilhelm-lab/oktoberfest/docs/internal_format.rst

 Custom search results
 =====================

 If the search engine you get your results from is not directly supported by Oktoberfest, the outputs can be manually transformed into the internal prosit file format.
-If you want to use this format, you need have the following flag in your config file:
+If you want to use this format, you need have the following parameter in your config file:

 .. code-block:: json